 Sometimes as a parent you have to let go and trust in your children to do the right thing.
 These situations are often helped with the knowledge that you have taught them well.
 Of course there are lots of influences in your children that can be out of your control.
 Things like other children’s behavior and the way other parents behave with your kids can be two of the most difficult to deal with.

-When it comes to activities such as riding a bike, reinforcing positive messages of safety within our Children can be the difference between needing a brain injury solicitor or not.
 Obviously accidents happen, bruised knees and scrapped elbows can never be helped but here are a couple of tips to make sure these are the only accidents you deal with.

 1. Teach the while they’re young